 Center for New Americans is dedicated to a complete count in the 2020 Census.

-Every household will receive a letter from the Census Bureau in March 2020, followed by a reminder postcard.
+Every household has received a letter from the Census Bureau.
 You can respond in 3 ways: online, by phone, or by filling out a paper form.
-If you do not respond by mid-May, a Census-Bureau worker will visit your home to get your response in person.
+If you did not respond by mid-May, a Census-Bureau worker will visit your home to get your response in person.

-If you are an immigrant looking for help filling out the Census form, contact us with questions or for an appointment.
+If you are an immigrant looking for help to fill out the Census form, contact us with questions or for an appointment.
+We are adapting how we can offer support under the current circumstances.

 Call us: (413) 587-0084